Hi

 You can employ a few strategies to complete a survey without getting disqualified.

-Read the survey instructions and eligibility criteria carefully before starting.
+I’d like you to please read the survey instructions and eligibility criteria carefully before you start.

 It will help you determine if you meet the requirements and save you from wasting time on surveys you’re not eligible for.

-Additionally, be honest and provide accurate information throughout the survey.
+Also, could you be honest and provide accurate information throughout the survey?

 Inconsistencies or contradictory answers may raise red flags and result in disqualification.